-You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-We do not require you to get referrals to go to network providers
+You have the right to choose a provider in the plan's network.

-You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
+You have the right to get appointments and covered services from your providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.

-If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7 tells what you can do.
+If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7, Section 9 of this document tells what you can do.